gcsescience.com 14 gcsescience.com

 for longer (see costs).

-Other types of polymer containing trapped air are
+Other examples of a polymer containing trapped air are

 because they have a low density.

-The outside of the cup is cool enough to
+hot drinks machines.
+The outside of the cup is cool enough

 hot tea